 |Abandoned cart emails||Only via integrations (e.g. through Monto)||Yes|

-Winner: It’s a close one, but Wix comes out ahead as it has more in-built ecommerce features, and a greater variety of sales channels and payment processors.
+Winner: It’s a close one, but Wix comes out ahead as it has more in-built ecommerce tools, and a greater variety of sales channels and payment processors.
 That’s 4:2 to Wix!

 We’ve compared important features like portfolios and online stores, but what if you want to add a blog to your website?

 Let’s check out Wix first.
 To add a blog, it’s just a matter of adding it with a couple of clicks in the editor (or choosing a template that comes with a blog included) – it doesn’t get any easier than that!

 Editing blog entries is also pretty straightforward, with a visual editor that lets you format text and add in images, galleries, videos, and even HTML code.
 You can add authors, categories and tags, and there are some excellent extra features, such as the ability to add subscription-only content and allowing members to post.

 But, there are a few things we’d like to see improved.